singularitycreations/ae-manager/README.md

 # AfterFX Manager
 NodeJS module for After Effects process.
 Starts AfterFX and monitors process status and checks is AfterFX running via startup file.
 Default startup file path is `C:\test\AeIsReady.json`.
 You can change this while initializing AEManager class, see examples below.
+`jsx/AeIsReady.jsx` script creates AE running check file (AeIsReady.json) if AE is ready.

+    Add jsx/AeIsReady.jsx file to C:\Program Files\Adobe\\[AE version]\Support Files\Scripts\Startup
+Create `C:\test\` folder or define new path where to check AE startup file while initializing AEManager class, see example below.
+If you define new startup file path then you must change this on jsx/AeIsReady.jsx file to.

 ### Usage
 ```bash